 Top

-Sacramento Traumatic Brain Injury Lawyers
+Sacramento Traumatic Brain Injury Attorney

 Put 100+ Years of Combined Experience in Your Corner

 If the negligent actions of another caused you to sustain a traumatic brain injury (TBI), you may qualify to file a personal injury claim against that party to hold them accountable.
+TBIs can have profound and lasting impacts on an individual's life, affecting everything from cognitive function to physical abilities.
+Understanding your rights and options is crucial.

-Call our traumatic brain injury attorneysin Sacramento at (916) 520-6639.
+Call our traumatic brain injury attorneys in Sacramento at (916) 520-6639.

-Causes and Symptoms of Traumatic Brain Injuries
+Causes & Symptoms of Traumatic Brain Injuries

 A TBI occurs when the head or body experiences a violent blow or jolt, causing brain dysfunction.
 They can result from a catalog of accidents, including falls, construction site accidents, car and truck accidents, and more.
 In some cases, penetrating objects can also cause a TBI; for instance, soldiers may suffer TBIs if hit with shrapnel.
+Depending on the cause, the treatment and recovery process can vary greatly, making early diagnosis vital.

 The severity of the injury and physical trauma on brain function ranges from mild to severe.
 This categorization may be misleading, however, as even mild TBIs (often referred to as concussions or mTBIs) can lead to temporary brain dysfunction and have life-changing consequences when left untreated.